powerofknowing/adfsec/adf-security-baseline.md

 ### 8.3 Ensure anti-malware software and signatures are updated
 * When deployed, Microsoft Antimalware for Azure will automatically install the latest signature, platform, and engine updates by default.
 Follow recommendations in Azure Security Center: "Compute & Apps" to ensure all endpoints are up to date with the latest signatures.

-## 9 Data recovery
+## 9. Data recovery

 ### 9.1 Ensure regular automated back ups
 * If running your Integration Runtime in an Azure Virtual Machine (VM), enable Azure Backup and configure the VM, as well as the desired frequency and retention period for automatic backups.

 ### 9.2 Perform complete system backups and backup any customer-managed keys
-* If running Integration Runtime in an Azure Virtual Machine (VM), enable Azure Backup and target Azure VMs, as well as the desired frequency and retention periods.
+* IF running IR in Azure VM, enable Azure Backup and target Azure VMs, as well as the desired frequency and retention periods.
 Backup customer-managed keys within Azure Key Vault.

 ### 9.3 Validate all backups including customer-managed keys
 * If running Integration Runtime in an Azure Virtual Machine, ensure the ability to periodically perform data restoration of content within Azure Backup.